What is Hedging? Is it the Key To Limit Losses?

 What is Hedging?

-If you own a stock that is likely to decrease in value, they can hedge their position by purchasing a put option on that stock.
-A put option gives you as a holder the right, but not the obligation, to sell a stock at a specific price, known as the Strike Price.
+For instance, if you own stocks poised for a decline, you can hedge your position by purchasing a put option on those stocks.
+A put option grants you the right (without obligation) to sell stocks at a predetermined price, called the Strike Price.

-If the stock's price falls below the strike price, the investor can exercise their option and sell the stock at the higher strike price, limiting their loss.
+If the stock's value dips below the strike price, you can exercise the option, limiting your losses.

-A futures contract is basically a legally binding agreement to buy or sell an asset at a specific price and date in the future.
-Investors can use futures contracts to hedge against price movements in the underlying asset.
+A futures contract, on the other hand, is a binding agreement to buy or sell an asset at a predetermined price on a future date.
+These contracts allow investors to hedge against price fluctuations in the underlying asset.

 Hedging can also be done through diversification.
-Diversification is the process of spreading investments across different asset classes and markets.
-This can help to reduce the overall risk of an investment portfolio by spreading the risk across multiple investments.
+Diversification is a more straightforward hedging strategy, involving the allocation of investments across diverse asset classes and markets.

 Firstly, let’s understand that it's worth noting that hedging is not a guaranteed way to limit losses.